OpenAI ChatGPT, Anthropic Claude, Google Gemini models guide

 Predictions made by models can be more or less accurate and reliable.
 Until recently, there was no good model to predict “what comes next” after a “text input”.

-OpenAI invented a new kind of models, called generative pre-trained transformers (GPT) that have changed the game: they are capable to “continue” input text in most situations, on par or even better, and certainly faster than the average human could do.
+OpenAI invented a new kind of models, called generative pre-trained transformers (GPT) or large language models (LLMs) that have changed the game: they are capable to “continue” input text in most situations, on par or even better, and certainly faster than the average human could do.

 Since “text input” is such a broad scope, when trained correctly, these GPT models cover a wide array of tasks such as Q&A, following instructions, or even writing code.